ajeGames/storytime/README.md

         "title": "The Three Little Pigs",
         "author": "Bros.
 Grimm",
         "tagLine": "A lesson in economics.",
-        "description": "What happens when forest creatures try to strike a healthy work-life balance?", "firstScene": "dw8nhv63-1"
+        "about": "What happens when forest creatures try to strike a healthy work-life balance?", "firstScene": "dw8nhv63-1"
     }